frankstepanski/node-express-course/week4/readme.md

 ## API Architecture

-API is a pretty broad term.
+the word "API" is a pretty broad term.
 It stands for application programming interface, which doesn't demystify the term much.
 A UI is meant to be consumed by human users, but a software interface is meant to be consumed by code.